amazon-connect/amazon-connect-streams/Documentation.md

     ringtone audio that is played when a call is incoming.
   * `ringtoneUrl`: If the ringtone is not disabled, this allows for overriding the ringtone with any browser-supported audio file accessible by the user.
-* `chat`: This object is optional and allows you to specify ringtone params for Chat.
-  * `disableRingtone`: This option allows you to completely disable the built-in ringtone audio that is played when a chat is incoming.
-  * `ringtoneUrl`: If the ringtone is not disabled, this allows for overriding the ringtone with any browser-supported audio file accessible by the user.
 * `pageOptions`: This object is optional and allows you to configure which configuration sections are displayed in the settings tab.
   * `enableAudioDeviceSettings`: If `true`, the settings tab will display a section for configuring audio input and output devices for the agent's local machine.
 If `false`, or if `pageOptions` is not provided, the agent will not be able to change audio device settings from the settings tab. will not be displayed.
   * `enablePhoneTypeSettings`: If `true`, or if `pageOptions` is not provided, the settings tab will display a section for configuring the agent's phone type and deskphone number.
 If `false`, the agent will not be able to change the phone type or deskphone number from the settings tab.
-* `ccpAckTimeout`: A timeout in ms that indicates how long streams will wait for the iframed CCP to respond to its "synchronize" event emissions.
+* `ccpAckTimeout`: A timeout in ms that indicates how long streams will wait for the iframed CCP to respond to its `SYNCHRONIZE` event emissions.
 These happen continuously from the first time `initCCP` is called.
 They should only appear when there is a problem that requires a refresh or a re-login.
-* `ccpSynTimeout`: A timeout in ms that indicates how long streams will wait to send a new "synchronize" event to the iframed CCP.
+* `ccpSynTimeout`: A timeout in ms that indicates how long streams will wait to send a new `SYNCHRONIZE` event to the iframed CCP.
 These happens continuously from the first time `initCCP` is called.
+* `ccpLoadTimeout`: A timeout in ms that indicates how long streams will wait for the initial `ACKNOWLEDGE` event from the shared worker while the CCP is still standing itself up.
 * `iframeTitle`: Optional.
 This option allows you to customize the title attribute of the CCP iframe.
   If not provided it defaults to `"Amazon Connect CCP"`.